-We agree with the Pacific Flyway Council's recommendation to remove the daily bag limit restriction of not more than 4 geese per day, and add that the daily bag limit for light geese is 6 in Washington.
-Current frameworks already limit the daily bag limit to 4 Canada geese for States within the western Pacific Flyway, but do allow a daily bag limit of 10 greater whitefronted geese for States within the Pacific Flyway except Washington.
-The current 3-year average predicted fall population estimate (2014-16) for the Pacific Population of greater whitefronted geese is 600,592, which is substantially above the Flyway population objective of 300,000.
-This change would allow a daily bag limit of 10 greater white-fronted geese in the Pacific Flyway.
-In regard to light geese, three populations occur in the Pacific Flyway, and all are above Flyway management plan objectives based on the most recent breeding population indices.
-The population estimate for the Western Arctic Population (WAP) of lesser snow geese was 419,000 in 2013 (most recent estimate) on Banks Island, which is above the objective of 200,000 geese.
-Ross's geese were estimated at 625,100 in 2015 (most recent estimate) at Karrak Lake and are above the objective of 100,000 geese.
-The 2016 population estimate for Wrangel Island snow geese is 300,000, which is above the objective of 120,000 geese.
-Current evidence suggests most light geese in Washington during fall and early winter are primarily Wrangel Island snow geese, but an influx of WAP lesser snow and Ross's geese may occur during late winter as birds begin to move north toward breeding areas.
-The current 4bird daily bag limit for geese in Washington was intended to minimize harvest of Wrangel Island snow geese when Wrangel Island geese were below the population objective.
-A 6-bird daily bag limit for light geese in Washington will simplify regulations by matching the 6-bird bag limit currently allowed for light geese in Oregon on or before the last Sunday in January.
+Service Response: We agree with the Pacific Flyway Council's recommendation.
+Removing the restriction would change the hunting season closing framework date for light geese from the last Sunday in February to March 10, consistent with the general framework for the Pacific Flyway.
+The Area 1 framework date restriction was implemented when the local 3-year average snow goose count was below the 70,000 bird objective established in Washington Department of Fish and Wildlife's management plan for Wrangel Island snow geese.
+The current 3-year average snow goose count (2015-17) is 83,175, and exceeds the threshold of 70,000 birds.
+Three populations of light geese occur in the Pacific Flyway, and all are above Flyway objectives based on the most recent breeding population indices.
+The population estimate for the Western Arctic Population (WAP) of lesser snow geese was 419,800 in 2013 (most recent estimate) on Banks Island, which is above the objective of 200,000 geese.
+Ross's geese were estimated at 624,100 in 2016 (most recent estimate) at Karrak Lake and are above the objective of 100,000 geese.
+The current 3-year average breeding population estimate (2015-17) for Wrangel Island snow geese is 297,333, which is above the objective of 120,000 geese.
+Current evidence suggests most light geese in Washington during fall and early winter are primarily Wrangel Island snow geese, but an influx of WAP lesser snow and Ross's geese may occur during late winter as birds begin to move north from California toward breeding areas.
+Removing the closing framework date restriction for light geese in Washington's Area 1 will simplify regulations by matching the general framework dates for light geese in the Pacific Flyway.